 Get a quote

-What is travel insurance and why might you want it?
+What is travel insurance and why do you need it?

 Travel insurance is designed to protect you against the risks and financial losses that can occur when travelling.
-A travel insurance policy normally includes protection against unforeseen delays, cancellation and medical bills, and if your belongings are damaged, stolen or lost while you’re away.
+A travel insurance policy normally includes protection against unforeseen delays or cancellation and medical bills if you fall ill or have an accident.
+It should also reiumburse you if your belongings are damaged, stolen or lost while you’re away.

 Going away isn’t cheap, with the average Brit planning to spend £2,115 on going abroad this year, according to comparison site, Finder.
-Ensuring you have travel cover in place means that if something goes wrong, you probably won’t lose all of your money.
+Ensuring you have travel cover in place means that if something goes wrong, you hopefully won’t lose out financially.

-Why you should buy travel when you book
+Why you should buy travel insurance when you book

 To ensure you’re fully covered for any trip, it’s important to always buy your travel insurance as soon as you’ve booked your holiday.

-While you’ll hope that no issues will arise when you book a holiday, sometimes things happen that mean your trip is cancelled.
-Most policies include cancellation cover, and you should ideally look for a minimum of £3,000 for this part.
-Most will also include cover for flight delays, if more than 24 hours, or missed departures.
+Most policies include cancellation cover, and you should ideally look for a minimum of £3,000 for this part, or enough to cover the cost of your trip.
+Most will also include cover for flight delays, if more than 24 hours, or missed departures if this has happened due to events that are outside your control.

-The main reasons that you might be able to make a claim for cancelling your holiday are unforeseen situations such as the death of a close family member, injuries or unexpected illnesses that mean you can’t travel, stolen passports or if you’re made redundant.
+The main reasons that you might need to make a claim for cancelling your holiday are unforeseen situations such as the death of a close family member, injuries or unexpected illnesses that mean you can’t travel, stolen passports, or if you’ve been made redundant and can no longer afford to go away.

 You might also be able to make a claim if your trip is delayed, although depending on where you’re travelling, your insurer might expect you to claim compensation through your travel provider first.

-Bear in mind, though, that simply changing your mind and choosing not to go is not usually covered.
-The scenario has to be unexpected and unavoidable, so a change of dates isn’t a valid reason to make a claim.
+Bear in mind, though, that simply changing your mind and choosing not to go on the holiday you’ve booked usually isn’t covered.
+The scenario has to be unexpected and unavoidable, so wanting to change the dates of your break won’t be considered a valid reason to make a claim.

 Get 20% off your travel insurance quote from Staysure